-- .71 Under 29 CFR.
-Part 1910.1030 (the standard) and this policy, each department shall ensure that the worksite is maintained in a clean and sanitary condition.
+- Under 29 CFR.
+Part 1910.1030 (the standard) and this policy, each department shall ensure that the worksite is maintained in a clean and sanitary condition.must be kept clean and sanitary as regards concern of infection centrel.
 To do this, work areas shall develop and implement a written cleaning schedule that includes appropriate methods of decontamination and tasks or procedures to be performed as necessary.
-This schedule must be based on the location within the facility, the type of surfaces to be cleaned, the potential types of contamination present, the tasks or procedures to be performed in the area. - .711 Clean and decontaminate all equipment, environmental surfaces, and work surfaces that have been contaminated with blood or other potentially infectious materials.
+This schedule must be based on the location within the facility, the type of surfaces to be cleaned, the potential types of contamination present, the tasks or procedures to be performed in the area and the related locations within the facility. - .8711 Clean and decontaminate all equipment and environmental surfaces, and work surfaces that have been contaminated with blood or other potentially infectious materials. - .7812 Decontaminate work surfaces with an appropriate disinfectant, after completion of procedures, immediately when overtly contaminated, after any spills of blood or other potentially infectious materials and at the end of the work shift when surfaces have become contaminated since the last cleaning. - .7813 Remove and replace protective coverings (used to cover equipment and environmental surfaces) such as plastic wraps and aluminum foil when contaminated. - .7814 Inspect and decontaminate all bins, pails, cans, and similar receptacles intended for reuse which have a reasonable likelihood for becoming contaminated with blood or other potentially infectious materials on a regularly

-- .712 Decontaminate work surfaces with an appropriate disinfectant: after completion of procedures, immediately when overtly contaminated, after any spills of blood or other potentially infectious materials and at the end of the work shift when surfaces have become contaminated since the last cleaning. - .713 Remove and replace protective coverings (used to cover equipment and environmental surfaces) such as plastic wraps and aluminum foil when contaminated. - .714 Inspect and decontaminate all bins, pails, cans, and similar receptacles intended for reuse which have a reasonable likelihood for becoming contaminated with blood or other potentially infectious materials on a regularly scheduled basis.
-When contamination is visible, clean and decontaminate receptacles immediately or as soon as feasible. - .715 Broken glassware which may be contaminated shall not be picked up directly with the hands.
-It shall be cleaned up using mechanical means, such as a brush and dustpan, tongs, or forceps. - .716 Place regulated waste in sealed and properly labeled or color- coded containers.
-When storing, handling, transporting or shipping, place other regulated waste in containers that are constructed to prevent leakage. - .717 When discarding sharps, place them in containers that are sealed, puncture-resistant, appropriately labeled or color- coded, and leakproof on the sides and bottom. - .718 Ensure that sharps containers are easily accessible to personnel and located as close as is feasible to the immediate area where sharps are used or can be reasonably anticipated to be found.
-Sharps containers shall be kept upright throughout use, replaced routinely, closed when moved and not allowed to overfill. - .719 Never manually open, empty or clean sharps disposal containers. - .720 Discard all regulated waste according to federal, state and local regulations. - .721 Handle contaminated laundry as little as possible and with a minimum of agitation. - .722 Use appropriate personal protective equipment when handling contaminated laundry. - .723 Place wet contaminated laundry in leakproof, properly labeled or color-coded containers before transporting.

-- .724 Bag contaminated laundry at its location of use. - .725 Never sort or rinse contaminated laundry in areas of its use.
+- scheduled basis, on a regular basis, reusable receptacles such as bins, pails and/or cans that have a likelihood for becoming contaminated.
+When contamination is visible, clean and decontaminate receptacles immediately or as soon as feasible. - .7815 Broken glassware which may be contaminated shall not be picked up directly with the hands.
+It shall be cleaned up using mechanical means, such as a brush and dust pan, tongs, or forceps.
+Always use a mechanical means such as tongs, forceps or a brush and a dustpan to pick up contaminated broken glassware; never pick up with hands even if gloves are worn. - Store or process reusable sharps in a way that ensures safe handling, without requiring employees to reach by hand into containers where sharps are placed. - .78176 Place regulated waste in sealed and properly labeled or color- coded containers.
+When storing, handling, transporting or shipping, place other regulated waste in containers that are constructed to prevent leakage. - .717818 When discarding contaminated sharps, place them in containers that are sealed, puncture-resistant, appropriately labeled or color- coded, and leakproof on the sides and bottom. - .781940 Never manually open, empty or clean reusable contaminated sharps disposal containers. - .8720111 Discard all regulated waste according to federal, state and local regulations. - .871121 Handle contaminated laundry as little as possible and with a minimum of agitation. - .7822113 Use appropriate personal protective equipment when handling contaminated laundry. - .7823114 Place wet contaminated laundry in leakproof, properly labeled or color-coded containers before transporting. - .7824115 Bag contaminated laundry at its location of use. - .8725116 Never sort or rinse contaminated laundry in areas of its use.

-.8 Labeling
+.9.8 Labeling

-Fluorescent orange or orange-red warning labels shall be attached to containers of regulated waste, to refrigerators and freezers containing blood and other potentially infectious materials and to other containers used to store, transport or ship blood or other potentially infectious materials.
+Fluorescent orange or orange-red warning labels shall be attached to containers of regulated waste, to refrigerators and freezers containing blood and other potentially infectious materials and to other containers used to store, transport or ship blood or other potentially infectious materials (See: Appendix 305.A).

-- .
-81 These labels are not required when: (1) red bags or red containers are used; (2) containers of blood, blood components or blood products are labeled as to their contents and have been released for transfusion or other clinical use; and (3) individual containers of blood or other potentially infectious materials are placed in a labeled container during storage, transport, shipment or disposal. - .82 The warning label must be fluorescent orange or orange-red, contain the biohazard symbol and the word BIOHAZARD in a contrasting color and be attached to each object by string, wire, adhesive or other method to prevent loss or unintentional removal of the label.
+- .982 The warning label must be fluorescent orange or orange-red, contain the biohazard symbol and the word BIOHAZARD in a contrasting color and be attached to each object by string, wire, adhesive or other method to prevent loss or unintentional removal of the label.